Roof Maintenance Tips and Tricks

 If roof vents get blocked or attic insulation is insufficient, it can cause serious problems for your home’s roof.
 The best way around this is to install an attic fan to help your attic breathe easier, and have a professional roof inspection to make sure your attic is in good shape.

 Look Up to Keep Costs Down

 Unless there’s a roof leak, most people don’t give their home’s roof a second thought.
 But maybe they should.
 Especially after a windstorm or heavy thunderstorm passes through your neighborhood, it wouldn’t be a bad idea to look up at the roof to see if anything is amiss.
 A quick scan is usually all it takes to note a fallen branch, as well as any obvious signs of roof damage.

 Bats in the Belfry

 If you haven’t poked your head in your attic in years, there are quite a few nasty things that can take place up there.
 Rodents and insects can enter an attic and make quite a mess which can undermine any roof system.

 Leaks can get started which if left unchecked can cause you big problems weeks or months later.
 The best way to keep your attic from giving you nightmares down the road is to pop your head up there a couple of times a year to make sure that everything is shipshape.

-Missing mortar or cracked bricks can not only spawn leaks, they can cause roof damage should a brick fall off the chimney.
+Missing mortar or cracked bricks can not only spawn leaks but can also cause roof damage should a brick fall off the chimney.
 Part of an effective roof inspection should include checking the chimney and chimney cap for signs of wear and tear.
-Missing mortar or cracked bricks can not only spawn leaks, they can cause roof damage should a brick fall off the chimney.

 Everywhere a chimney, skylight, or vent protrudes through a roof, flashing is added to make a watertight seal.
 Time and weather can cause flashing to crack or warp, which in turn can allow moisture to penetrate into your home.